 Non-use values, like existence and bequest values, increase with increasing long-term economic benefits.
-Therefore, Alternative 2 (Prefered) would offer a higher level of non-use value.
+Therefore, Alternative 2 would offer a higher level of non-use value if the probability of success were relatively higher than that of Alternative 1 (Status Quo).